 In the case of the lizard, this form occurs in a number of main variants:

 The one in Development I (with the head turned sideways, showing just one eye)

 The one in Development II and Reptiles (the angular version with the eyes on top and the hind legs pointing backwards)

 The one in Division and Smaller and smaller (more fluid with round eyes and all legs pointing forward).

 Metamorphosis II and Metamorphosis III both feature variants one and two.
-In addition, Escher invented a number of lizard variants that can be found in his notebooks with regular divisions of the plane.
-He did not use them in prints.
+In addition, Escher invented a number of lizard variants that can be found in his notebooks with regular divisions of the plane, but he didn’t use them in prints.

-Drawing no. 101 of September 1956 is an adaptation of drawing no. 35, of July 1941.
+Drawing no. 101 from September 1956 is an adaptation of drawing no. 35, from July 1941.
 In it, the lizards are repeated one by one, in two different colours.
-In drawing 101 and in Division and Smaller and Smaller, he makes the lizards shrink by dividing and halving them.
-In the first works he chooses to split the lizards, interrupting the black line at the points where they overlap.
-In Smaller and Smaller he has found a perfect system in which the animals exist and divide independently without overlap.
+In drawing 101 and in Division and Smaller and Smaller, Escher made the lizards shrink by dividing and halving them.
+In the first works, he chose to split the lizards, interrupting the black line at the points where they overlap.
+In Smaller and Smaller, he has found a perfect system in which the animals exist and divide independently without overlap.

 Incidentally, Escher did not give his regular division drawings a title.
-He sometimes refers to the reptilians as ‘congruent figures of reptilian form’, but does not go beyond this description.
-In her book Visions of Symmetry, in which she elaborates on all the drawings from the notebooks, author Doris Schattschneider does go beyond it.
+He sometimes referred to the reptilians as ‘congruent figures of reptilian form’, but didn’t go beyond this description.
+In her book Visions of Symmetry, in which she elaborates on all the drawings from Escher’s notebooks, author Doris Schattschneider does go beyond it.
 She talks about angels, devils, birds, fish, frogs, snakes, shells, insects and lizards.
 The nomenclature goes against Escher’s somewhat more rigid approach, but it does make it a lot easier to identify and talk about them.